Divorce is what a couple does to each other, but it happens to the children.

 No, they don’t understand the concept of divorce yet.
 Divorce leads children to the worst places, and the preschool years are nothing less than hell for them.
 They start to take the stable home and the secure lap of their parent to be absolute now.

-Right now, they are exploring new things and developing interests in games, picture books, toys, and the world built around their parents.
 Getting that world wrecked by a piece of divorce paper is the last thing they’d ask for.
 Until now, they only had their parents.
 But, now they are also afraid to lose the world they are building around their parent and their little belongings.

-Children at such a stage in life ask a lot of questions, and 3 to 5 is just as worst an age for divorce for children as any other.
+Children at such a stage in life ask a lot of questions, and 3 to 5 is just as bad an age for divorce for children as any other.
 They go through an emotional black hole, taking them to unknown places.
 Having trouble sleeping and confusing emotions are some parts of their damaged childhood that can never be mended.

-Let’s say divorce is inevitable; as parents, try not to make bad memories for your kids.
-Keep the loud-mouthing or bad-mouthing from zero to a minimum.
 Try skipping the worst thing a husband can say to his wife or the wife to the husband.
 Their trauma will become lesser once the divorce is done and when things are normal again.

 Elementary Years (6 to 12)